Andrercouto/SeazoneCase/README.md

  - The project was designed on Python 3.10.0 and some packages needed may be uncompatible to the later versions.

- - The packages needed are on: [requirements.txt](https://github.com/Andrercouto/SeazoneCase/blob/main/requirements.txt).
+ - The necessary packages are on: [requirements.txt](https://github.com/Andrercouto/SeazoneCase/blob/main/requirements.txt).

  - The Datasets given on the Case's description were added on: [datasets](https://github.com/Andrercouto/SeazoneCase/tree/main/data).
 It's relevant to note that while the other files are on *.csv* format, the *Price_AV_Itapema*'s dataset is a compressed file and the reason is that it was too large (4GB) for Github's storage size.